aerix-nl/nota/README.md

-Technically this primarily consists out of a pipeline of [PhantomJS](http://phantomjs.org/) (headless WebKit browser for rendering HTML and capturing PDF) with the [phantomjs- node](https://github.com/sgentle /phantomjs-node) bindings for interfacing using [Node.js](https://nodejs.org/).
+Technically this primarily consists out of a pipeline of [PhantomJS](http://phantomjs.org/) (headless WebKit browser for rendering HTML and capturing PDF) with the [phantomjs-node](https://github.com/sgentle /phantomjs-node) bindings for interfacing using [Node.js](https://nodejs.org/).
 So all the credits really go out to them.
 This package is mostly some frameworking and task automation around the